Skip to main content

 • EU Agencies (in particular, EU Agency for Asylum, Frontex and Europol)

-• IOM, UNHCR and other partners
+• IOM, UNHCR and other partners, including civil society organisations in specific meeting formats

 • Ukrainian authorities